 TSG Tip: Whether good or bad weather, people always seem to congregate near the door at the luggage drop off area.
 Be considerate and always step to the side and let people through, even if you’re waiting for a ride.

-Once inside the main building, instead of getting in line, I walked up to the second floor to take some pics as I always do when I first arrive at Blue Lagoon Iceland.
-However, I quickly discovered that the upper level deck that I loved is no longer open as it’s part of where they’re building the new hotel.The lagoon, has now increased in size by half and is now 8700 square meters with a volume of 9 million liters.Click To Tweet
+Once inside the main building, instead of getting in line, I walked up to the second floor to take some pics.
+This is kind of my thing that I do when I first arrive at Blue Lagoon Iceland.
+However, I quickly discovered that the upper level deck that I loved is no longer open.
+This is now part of where they’re building the new hotel.The lagoon, has now increased in size by half and is now 8700 square meters with a volume of 9 million liters.Click To Tweet

 TSG Tip: The brand new 5-star hotel at Blue Lagoon Iceland hotel will open Fall 2017.
 Moss Hotel will have 62 suites overlooking the lagoon, has now increased in size by half and is now 8700 square meters with a volume of 9 million liters.
 Additionally, they’ve created a new restaurant, Moss Restaurant, and a spa, Lava Cove.